-In the healthcare space, electronic medical records, big data, and cloud computing are pushing patients, payers, and providers ever deeper into the digital ecosystem.
-Digital measurement plays a vital role in healthcare but comes with a number of unique challenges.
+The advent of electronic medical records, big data, and cloud computing solutions for healthcare continues to push patients, payers, and practitioners ever deeper into the digital ecosystem.
+On top of that we saw explosive growth in telehealth amid the pandemic, with healthcare organizations like the U.S. Department of Veterans Affairs seeing a 1000% increase in video sessions.
+Healthcare marketing analytics plays a vital role in this space but comes with a number of unique challenges.

-As medical marketing and apps mature, well-planned, longer-term measurement strategies will deliver the most valuable results.
-Keep reading to understand these best practices for meeting the unique challenges of healthcare head-on with analytics:
+As medical marketing matures, well-planned, longer-term marketing measurement strategies will deliver the most valuable results.
+Here are a few tested best practices for meeting the unique challenges of healthcare head on with marketing analytics.

 Protecting Patient Privacy

-In the health services industry, regulations like the Health Insurance Portability and Accountability Act (HIPAA) and now the EU General Data Protection Regulation (GDPR) add strict limitations on who and what you can track.
+In the healthcare space, regulations like the Health Insurance Portability and Accountability Act (HIPAA) and now the EU General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA) add layers of complexity and strict limitations on top of who and what you can track.

 Even before you and the company lawyer dig into the details of web analytics compliance with HIPAA, you should be aware that Google Analytics already requires and enforces careful handling of sensitive user information.
-While compliance with Google Analytics data privacy rules is not the same as HIPAA coverage, it’s an ethical first step toward genuinely respecting your users’ right to privacy.
+Let us be clear, compliance with Google Analytics data privacy rules is not the same as HIPAA coverage, but it’s an ethical first step toward genuinely respecting your users right to privacy.

-Respecting Personally Identifiable Information (PII) protects your company.
-We often help new analytics customers understand that even small infractions can run afoul of Google Analytics’ policies.
-For example, it’s not uncommon to see traits like username or email address passed into the URL when accessing authenticated sections of websites or email landing pages.
+Respecting Personally Identifiable Information (PII) also protects your company.
+We often help new analytics customers understand that even small infractions can quickly run afoul of Google Analytics’ policies.
+For example, it’s not uncommon to see traits like user ID or email address passed into the URL when accessing authenticated sections of websites.
 Though it may seem like a minor issue, it’s a violation of Google’s PII rules and can lead to termination of your Google Analytics account and deletion of your historical data.
-This is an important checkpoint we always include in our web analytics audits for clients.

 So, how do you earn your user’s trust and respect their right to privacy in this sensitive area of information gathering?

 Collecting Protected Health Information (PHI) or Personally Identifiable Information (PII) via web tracking is a definite no-go.
-Healthcare marketers still have plenty of options for measuring things like lifetime value (LTV) and per-user metrics without weakening user trust or encroaching on patient privacy.
+Healthcare marketers still have plenty of options for measuring things like lifetime value (LTV) and metrics-per-user without weakening user trust or encroaching on everyone’s privacy.
 Gathering aggregated and anonymized information provides plenty of useful data for building actionable segments and audience lists.

 In Google Analytics, for example, content marketers can define and capture content traits through the use of Content Groups and/or hit-level Custom Dimensions.
 These custom methods go beyond a default Google Analytics implementation to provide your organization with reports tailored to your business goals.